 d) The navigation authority should maintain an operating regime that minimises delay, is relatively fast in operation and, as far as possible, avoids the need for a booking system.

-e) Clear operating instructions should be clearly displayed at non-standard or unusual features, such as staircase locks, mechanised locks and bridges.
+e) Clear operating instructions should be displayed at non-standard or unusual features, such as staircase locks, mechanised locks and bridges.

 f) Where traffic light style signals are used at locks and moveable bridges on non-tidal waterways, the signals shown should follow a consistent system throughout the network